-The General Data Protection Regulation (GDPR) (EU) 2016/679 regulation in EU law on data protection and privacy Act requires the firm to manage the personal data it processes according to principles and guidelines provided and or governed by EU Commission.
+The GDPR requires the firm to manage personal data of data subjects who are in the European Union according to principles and guidelines provided and or governed by EU Commission.

 The Information Commissioner’s Office website contains a wide range of policy and guidance around Data Protection: https://ico.org.uk/

-This policy covers all the CA HQ, Regional and International offices and activities.
+This policy covers all the CA Ventures HQ, Regional and International offices and activities.